AfraeAfr/Bar-Chart/README.md

 Setup Instructions:

-Clone this repository.
+1.Clone this repository.
-Open index.html in a web browser to view the chart.
+2.Open index.html in a web browser to view the chart.